alexmtc765/PersonaAllEvents/README.md

 ## Why did you make this?
 I couldnt find a list of every event in the game.
 The only list I found was this incomplete one https://amicitia.miraheze.org/wiki/Event_(P5).

-## How do I set a path to my Events folder?
+## How do I set a path to my events folder?
 Modify the events_folder variable in both code.py and msg.py.

 ## What do I need to run the script?